-Written by Tom Louis, Business Development Analyst, Emergency Reporting.
+Written by Tom Louis, Business Development Analyst at Emergency Reporting.

 The services that fire departments deliver to their communities today are nothing short of remarkable: EMS, technical rescue, haz-mat, prevention, public education, car seat checks, complimentary blood pressure checks, fall injury prevention programs, community paramedicine, and of course, the occasional fire.
 Fire departments continue to epitomize customer service.